Foundations of geometric approximate group theory: Definition and basic properties

 In general, it may happen that $\partial_r^M X_o = \emptyset$.
 For example, this happens if every geodesic in $X$ bounds a half-flat, as is the case in a symmetric space (or Bruhat-Tits building) of higher rank.
-If $X$ is hyperbolic, then $\partial_r^M X_o = \partial_rX$. \end{remark} We will describe here two different, but equivalent, approaches to define a quasi-isometry invariant topology on the Morse boundary; for more details see \cite{cordes:2016ad}.
+If $X$ is hyperbolic, then $\partial_r^M X_o = \partial_rX$.
+In general, a point in $\partial_r^MX_o$ may have many different representatives $c$. \end{remark} We will describe here two different, but equivalent, approaches to define a quasi-isometry invariant topology on the Morse boundary; for more details see \cite{cordes:2016ad}.

 \begin{remark}[Direct limit topology on the Morse boundary] Let $X$ be a (not necessarily hyperbolic) proper geodesic metric space and let $o \in X$ be a basepoint.
 Consider all of the geodesic rays emanating from $o$ up to asymptoticity.
 For each Morse gauge $N$ we choose this subset